Adrian2253/Lending-Case/decision_tree/README.md

  # Decision Tree Modeling for Loan Status Prediction Using the rpart Package

+### Reminder: This specific subproject applies a decision tree model to predict whether a loan will be Fully Paid or Charged Off, supporting risk-based decisions in lending.

 ### Creating a Training and Testing Split

 ```